tejasbubane/tejasbubane.github.io/content/2025-03-25-postgres-constraints-in-rails.md

 end
 ```

 `add_check_constraint` [was added in Rails 6.1][3], but you can use plain SQL migrations with earlier Rails versions.
-Make sure to name the constraint, otherwise the database will generate a generic name like `chk_rails_abcdef` which is difficult to debug.
+Make sure to name the constraint, otherwise database will generate a generic name like `chk_rails_abcdef` which is difficult to debug.

 We can also compare two columns - and you can also add the constraint at the time of table creation: